Skip to Main Content

 Elastic Path CMS is a strong fit if you:

-• Want non-developers to build and iterate on storefront experiences without reliance on engineering
+• Want marketers and merchandisers to build and iterate on pages without relying on engineering for every change.

-• Care about long-term maintainability, performance, and consistency
+• Care about maintaining design system consistency, frontend performance, and long-term maintainability.

 Developers define the building blocks